 Stock options or awards can be quite complex.
-The goal of Employee Stock Options Explained is to provide employees with a complete primer to their stock options.
-Simple explanations so you have the tools to begin to manage your stock options.
+But it’s important to understand how stock options work, especially if it’s a big part of your compensation.
+The goal of this article is to provide employees with a complete primer to their stock options.
 Employer stock may be a significant part of your net worth, which is why it’s so important to partner with professionals who can help you make the right decisions for your individual situation and goals.

 To maximize the benefit of stock options or awards, you’ll need to have an integrated strategy that can help you diversify your investments, while taking into account the tax implications and other financial planning considerations.